joereddington/joereddington.github.io/_posts/2022-01-21-cooking-progress.md

 In any case, I've been getting more out of this time, partly because I've kept up my habit of looking up the science behind foods, or listening to the [Cooking Issues Podcast](https://heritageradionetwork.org/series/cooking-issues) so I'm a little bit more ready for the content.

-I'm about half way though, and I'm hoping to complete this course by the end of Feb.
+I'm about half way though, and I'm hoping to complete this course by the end of Jan.
 There are two more course after that - one on the Physics aspects (which I expect to be a bit easier because I'm better at Physics than Chemistry) and one on Fermentation (which I expect to be much harder but also more worthwhile because my biology is truly terrible).

 It's hard for me to express how much I'm enjoying it - my cookery and my chemistry were both things that I was a little embarrassed by how little I knew and it was wonderful to find a course of exactly the right level and content.
 I'm entertaining daydreams of taking a month off at some point and interning in a Serious Restaurant (which I would doubtless quit after two shifts of more work than I've ever done in my life but daydreams are daydreams).